-Decisions regarding FRM are complex because they involve selecting which combination of responses should be implemented, at what spatial and temporal scales, to manage which types of floods, with what intended impact, and through what kinds of partnerships and collaborations.
-Over the past two decades, the principles guiding FRM have evolved rapidly.
-There has been a shift from responses that sought principally to control floods, to responses that made it easier to live with them, to most recently learning and change processes that sought to fundamentally transform communities to reduce risk in the long-term (Rözer et al., 2022; L. Wang et al., 2022).
+Deliberation is necessary because individual FRM strategies differ significantly in goals, implications regarding implementation, and impacts.
+Around the nation and world, the principles guiding FRM decisions have evolved rapidly over the last two decades.
+Specifically, there has been a noteworthy shift from responses that sought principally to control floods, to responses that made it easier to live with them, to responses derived from visionary long-term changes that seek to transform communities to reduce long-term risk (Rözer et al., 2022; L. Wang et al., 2022).
 Prior to this century, FRM responses were predominantly reactive, structural, and undertaken after a flood occurred.
-Today, increasingly - though perhaps not fast or widely enough - FRM is viewed as a critical component of a multifaceted, pro-active strategy that seeks to reduce the vulnerability and increase the livability of flood prone communities before, during, and after flooding events, in the context of climate change and ongoing urbanization (Abdel-Mooty et al., 2022; Cea & Costabile, 2022).
+Today, increasingly - though perhaps not fast or widely enough - FRM is understood in the context of ongoing climate change and urbanization; it is viewed as a critical component of a multifaceted, pro-active strategy that seeks to reduce the vulnerability and increase the livability of flood prone communities before, during, and after flooding events (Abdel-Mooty et al., 2022; Cea & Costabile, 2022).

-Martin-Breen and Anderies (Martin-Breen & Anderies, 2011) introduced a taxonomy that can be used to define different classes of FRM adaptation responses.
-This schema differentiates between Resistance-based responses that seek to "bounce back" to pre-flood 'normal' conditions (e.g. the Resistance Approach)(Abdulkareem & Elkadi, 2018; Liao, 2012), and Resilience-based responses that involve either an incremental adaptation to a new post-flood 'normal' state (e.g. the Adaptive Approach), or a fundamental transformation of the social and ecological conditions that determine flood risk (e.g. the Transformative Approach) (Martin-Breen & Anderies, 2011).
+Martin-Breen and Anderies (Martin-Breen & Anderies, 2011) introduced a helpful taxonomy that can be used to classify different approaches.
+This schema differentiates between Resistance-based responses that seek to "bounce back" to pre-flood 'normal' conditions (e.g. the Resistance Approach)(Abdulkareem & Elkadi, 2018; Liao, 2012), and Resilience-based responses that can either involve either an incremental adaptation to a new post-flood 'normal' state (e.g. the Adaptive Approach), or a fundamental transformation of the social and ecological conditions that determine flood risk (e.g. the Transformative Approach) (Martin-Breen & Anderies, 2011).

 The Resistance approach to FRM fundamentally seeks to preserve the status quo in the exposed community by 'fighting with water' in different ways to keep it away from where it can have negative impacts.
-It is typically applied at larger spatial scales, for example by building a levee, seawall, or flood gate dyke (McClymont et al., 2020).
-If it exacerbates flooding elsewhere, it can lead to maladaptation.
-The two Resilience approaches involve decentralized actions inside communities but at different scales and for different purposes as broken down below:
+It is typically applied at larger spatial scales, for example by building a levee, floodwall or flood gate (McClymont et al., 2020).
+The two Resilience approaches involve decentralized actions inside communities but at different scales and for different purposes, as described below:

 - Because it recognizes the need for exposed communities to 'live with water', the Adaptive approach may incentivize property retrofits (e.g. various forms of floodproofing, and/or elevation of buildings or utilities) or other measures that prepare that community for a specific future condition. - Recognizing the same need, the Transformation approach does not adopt any fixed end point (e.g. either a historical or future normal condition) as the goal for FRM.
-Rather, it accepts that climate change (and other social and ecological processes) is creating a dynamic, evolving context in which continuous societal change and transformation will be needed, for example determining where and how people live, and where and how natural systems are integrated into developed landscapes.
+Rather, it accepts that climate change (and other social and ecological processes) are creating a dynamic, evolving context in which continuous societal change and transformation will be needed.
 Like the Adaptive resilience approach, these changes can be decentralized and small-scale.
-But like the Resistance approach, these changes could also drastically modify how entire communities look and feel.
-All three approaches can be implemented through various combinations of structural and non-structural measures, but with significantly different end goals governing how they are applied.
+But like the Resistance approach, these changes could also drastically modify how entire communities look and feel and whether their natural ecosystems remain and continue to function.

+All three FRM classes can include combinations of structural and non-structural measures, but with significantly different end goals governing how they are applied.
+An introduction to the pros, cons, and caveats of these approaches is provided in the next section.